toml-lang/toml/toml.md

 [animal]
 ```

-The top-level table, also called the root table, starts at the beginning of the
+The top-level table, also called the root table, is defined starting at the
-document and ends just before the first table header (or EOF).
-Unlike other
+beginning of the document and ending just before the first table header (or
-tables, it is nameless and cannot be relocated.
+EOF).
+Unlike other tables, it is nameless and cannot be relocated.

 ```toml
 # Top-level table begins.